Mongark/superagent/docs/README.md

 # Super Agent Documentation

 ## Introduction
-A *Super Agent* is an intelligent agent capable of self-sustaining growth and learning on an environment.It can learn new skills based on need, interest, and projections.
+A *Super Agent* is an intelligent system capable of self-sustaining growth and learning on an environment.It can learn new skills based on need, interest, and projections.
 Most of its behaviours should emerge from a set of basic components, so that the generalist principles that brought it forth can be latter be modified by the same.

 This *Super Agent* is not only intended to be able to learn and grow, but to be a self-reliable emotional being capable of feeling a broad range of emotions, including human ones.
 It should not exclude non-human feelings.